icshwi/e3training/workbook/chapter11.md

 ### Create a substitution file

-Now we will create in our moudle a substitution file that uses a db file from std module.
+Now we will create in our moudle a substitution file that uses the `pid_control.db` file as a template file [1].
 You shoud create a pid.substitutions file within this content:

 ```
-file pid_control.db
+file "pid_control.db"
 {
     pattern
     {P,        PID,       INP,         OUT,        LOPR,  HOPR,  DRVL,  DRVH,  PREC,   KP,  KI,   KD,  SCAN}